 - Romanian Deadlifts & Calf Raise Superset 3 sets of 8-12 (deadlift) and 10-15 (calf raise)

-I designed this routine and successfully added muscle and lost fat using the garage I built in my gym.
+I designed this routine and successfully added muscle and lost fat using the gym I built in my garage.
 I did, however, have to change the adjustable dumbbells I was using.
 Originally, I had a set of Bodymax dumbbells.
 However, not only did they seize up (making it difficult to change the weight), but during some dumbbell bench presses, one of the plates actually came off.
 Very poor quality, and I would not recommend them.
 I have added a ton of popular, good quality adjustable dumbbells to the price comparison section of Fitness Savvy, so go check them out (see below) and see who has offers on.
 We compare prices from tons of retailers, and they are always changing the prices.

 It was a tough choice between the Power Blocks and Bowflex, but I opted for Bowflex in the end, and they work really well!